 I hate realising that my travel choices have a negative impact on the destination I am visiting.
 I try to allow time to research information about sustainability before booking – especially if I am spending a few nights there.
 I’d prefer to find a place that makes efforts to protect the environment, reduce its waste and support the local economy (local managers and local suppliers).
 And if my choice does not meet my expectations, I’ll give feedback – maybe change can come from customers’ demand?

 Guest Houses/Airbnb/Alternative accommodations in Playa del Carmen and Tulum

 We picked this option for our accommodation in Playa del Carmen and Tulum.
 I did not like the idea of staying in a highly touristy zone, so the offers on Airbnb were a better fit for me.
 Plus, accommodation options from Airbnb are often more authentic and an opportunity to meet locals and get some great tips.

-The small flat we had in Playa del Carmen was just what we needed.
-The beach nearby wasn’t too busy, we had a couple of good restaurants not too far, and we could reach the town centre by foot (20-minute walk).
+The small flat we had in Playa del Carmen* was just what we needed.
+The beach nearby wasn’t too busy, we had a couple of good restaurants not too far, and we could reach the town centre on foot (a 20-minute walk).
 We appreciated staying in a quiet area where there weren’t many tourists around.

 If you’re looking for a less touristy place with some character not too far from Tulum, have a look in the direction of Macario Gomez (on the road that goes to Coba).
-A jungle experience may seduce you for the tranquillity (well, if you don’t mind the chickens!).
+The jungle experience* seduced us with its tranquillity (if you don’t mind the chickens!).
 You’ll need to drive a bit, but it will be a lot more authentic.
 Check out the Lumapi eco-lodge* for example; it’s managed sustainably by a Spanish family.